HustleHat/HustleHat/README.md

 Hey there — I'm Chris, but around these parts folks know me as **Hustle Hat**.

-I'm a developer in training, game builder, and digital strategist with a knack for turning **blank screens into living, breathing experiences**.
+Aspiring Frontier Systems Engineer, game builder, and digital strategist with a knack for turning **blank screens into living, breathing experiences**.

+---

+## 🌌 Core Focus
+- Human–Machine Systems
+- Decentralized Intelligence
+- Quantum Game Sim

 ---